arjobosh/arjobosh.github.io/README.md

 # arjobosh.github.io

-This repository contains various projects using HTML, CSS, and JavaScript, which follow from The Odin Project's Web Development 101 course.
+This repository contains various projects using HTML, CSS, and JavaScript, which follow from The Odin Project's Full Stack JavaScript course.

-Joshua Arber
+by Joshua Arber